yanboishere/yanboishere/README.md

 ---

-Now I'm working hard to graduate from college and learn **Solidity**.
+Now I'm working hard to graduate from college and learning **Solidity**.